FabienKuttler/INCell_plate_overview_creation/README.md

 # INCell_plate_overview_creation
-This macros creates plate overviews from images acquired with an INCell Analyzer automated fluorescence microscope
+This macros creates plate overviews from images acquired with an INCell Analyzer automated fluorescence microscope.
+The wells for which no images have been acquired will appear black.
+Colors can be chosen, grids and well name are added.

 ![Image](https://github.com/FabienKuttler/INCell_plate_overview_creation/blob/main/Images/goal_of_macro.png)
-The wells for which no images have been acquired will appear black

 ## When starting the macro, the first windows allows the selection of:
 ![Image](https://github.com/FabienKuttler/INCell_plate_overview_creation/blob/main/Images/OVERVIEW_plate_INCell.png)